 Many terms and sayings we use every day originate from sailing.
 This applies to the term “feeling blue” which means that you feel sad or depressed.
 The saying originated from sailing, because in the past when a ship lost its captain during a voyage, the sailors would sail blue flags, indicating their loss.
 So if you’re feeling blue, you’re referring to the blue flags that were used to sign that the ship’s crew is in mourning.

-The easiest wind to manoeuvre small and mid-sized boats is between 8-12 knots, while still being able to reach good speeds.
+The easiest wind to maneuver small and mid-sized boats is between 8-12 knots, while still being able to reach good speeds.
 Anything between 5-8 knots is ideal for beginners learning to sail.

 You can sail in a straight line for nearly 22,229 miles…in a theory by cartographer David Cooke.
 Critics consider it’s impossible to navigate in a perfectly straight line, but it’s still a cool theory!
 According to him the Cooke Passage running around the Earth from Port Renfrew to Quebec is a sailing route you can take and finish without ever touching land.